Solving decision problems with endogenous uncertainty and conditional information revelation using influence diagrams: Modeling problems with endogenous and exogenous uncertainties

-Decision Programming \citep{Salo2022} relies on a graph representation of the problem, in which nodes represent decisions, the observation of chance events, and the consequences of these decisions and chance events.
-In specific, let $G(N,A)$ be an acyclic graph formed by nodes $j \in N = C \cup D \cup V$ and arcs $a \in A = \{(i,j) \mid i,j \in N\}$, where $C$ and $D$ are the sets of chance and decision nodes, respectively, and $V$ is a collection of value nodes representing the consequences incurred from the decisions made at nodes $D$ and the chance events realized at nodes $C$.
-In Fig. \ref{fig:usedcar}, the decision nodes are represented by squares, the chance nodes by circles, and the value nodes by diamonds.
+As discussed earlier, modeling decision-dependent probabilities in stochastic programming poses considerable challenges.
+To circumvent this limitation, we rely instead on \emph{influence diagrams}, which allow for an intuitive and structured representation of how uncertainties and decisions are mutually dependent.
+An influence diagram $G_{ID} = (N,A_{ID})$ is an acyclic graph formed by nodes $j \in N = N^C \cup N^D \cup N^V$ and arcs $a \in A_{ID} = \{(i,j) \mid i,j \in N\}$\footnote{We use the subscript $ID$ for $G_{ID}$ and $A_{ID}$ to distinguish between influence diagrams and rooted junction trees.
+Rooted junction trees are described in Section \ref{subsec:rjt}.}.
+Nodes $N^C$ and $N^D$ are the sets of chance and decision nodes, respectively, and $N^V$ is a collection of value nodes representing the consequences incurred from the decisions made at nodes $N^D$ and the chance events realized at nodes $N^C$.
+In Fig. \ref{fig:nmon}, the decision nodes are represented by squares, the chance nodes by circles, and the value nodes by diamonds.